rickwassing/cicada-develop/docs/overview-interface.rst

 Interact with the interface to create events
 --------------------------------------------

 You can interact with the user interface by the use of your mouse cursor, and a few keyboard keys.
-The purpose of this is to create events with predefined or custom event label.
+The purpose of this is to create events with predefined or custom event labels.
 For each of these event labels, Cicada will select those data segments for calculating statistics.

 1. Left-click anywhere within the data panel to indicate the **onset** or **offset** of the event.
 A pink cursor will appear with a label showing the time in ``HH:MM``.
 2. Optionally, adjust the location of the cursor by pressing the ``left`` or ``right arrow`` keys on your keyboard.
 3. Lock-in this timepoint by pressing the ``enter`` key.
 The cursor will now appear in blue color.
 4. Left-click anywhere within the data panel, a pink cursor will appear, and again, adjust using the ``arrow`` keys.
-If this second time point (pink) is *after* the first timepoint (blue) then the first timepoint marks the event **onset** and the second marks the event **offset**; and *vice versa*.
+If this second timepoint (pink) is *after* the first timepoint (blue) then the first timepoint marks the event **onset** and the second marks the event **offset**; and *vice versa*.
-5. When you're unhappy about your selection
+5. If you're unhappy about your selection
     - press the ``escape`` or ``backspace`` key on your keyboard, all cursors will disappear, go to step 1.
-6. When you're happy about your selection
+6. If you're happy about your selection
     - Press the ``enter`` key, the selection will now appear as a blue rectangle.
 7. The following interface will appear